alexandreborges/malwoverview/README.md

 authorized to submit the PR, which will be tested.

-Once all changes are tested, this new version of Malwoverview is replicated to the master branch and a new Python package is generated.
+Once all changes are tested, this new version of Malwoverview is replicated to the master branch and a new Python package is generated.

 ## INSTALLATION